ahmadsayeb/Recommendation_sys/Readme.md

 ## Disclaimer

 The front side of the application was built using React. the raw files were downloaded from this repository [TylerPottsDev](https://github.com/TylerPottsDev/react-movie-database).
 If you are willing to download the file from there, you should have decent knowledge of React and states and axios to be able to adapt it to your own application.
-Fundamental changes brought to those files to be able to adjust it with my own application.
+Fundamental changes brought to those files.

 ## Libraries